 The TNI criteria need to work with the DMRQA criteria.
-(But I don't see why
+(But I don't see why the DMRQA may be the only PT study available to the community of environmental labs.

 Use of 95% probability limits for TNI WET limits is probably not a good idea.
 TNI chemistry wastewater limits are based on 99% probability values.